nateforeman/awsstudent-first-ec2/README.md

-## A simple PHP WebApp for aws students to run on an EC2 instance
+## A simple PHP WebApp to run on an EC2 instance

 ### Usage
 Lanunch an EC2 Instance with the following User Data: